CypRiv/genal/docs/source/index.rst

 If you use genal in your work, please cite the following paper:

 ..
-[Rivier.2024] *Genal: A Python Toolkit for Genetic Risk Scoring and Mendelian Randomization* Cyprien Rivier, Cyprien A. Rivier, Santiago Clocchiatti-Tuozzo, Shufan Huo, Victor Torres-Lopez, Daniela Renedo, Kevin N. Sheth, Guido J. Falcone, Julian N. Acosta. medRxiv.
+[Rivier.2024] *Genal: A Python Toolkit for Genetic Risk Scoring and Mendelian Randomization* Cyprien A. Rivier, Santiago Clocchiatti-Tuozzo, Shufan Huo, Victor Torres-Lopez, Daniela Renedo, Kevin N. Sheth, Guido J. Falcone, Julian N. Acosta. medRxiv.
 2024 May `10.1101/2024.05.23.24307776 <https://doi.org/10.1101/2024.05.23.24307776>`_.

 References